outpaddling/desktop-installer/NetBSD/getting-started.md

 Otherwise, the installation process is the same as for NetBSD releases as described below.

-## Insalling smartos.org pkgsrc packages
+## Installing smartos.org pkgsrc packages

 Packages for the latest pkgsrc tree available at [https://pkgsrc.smartos.org/install-on-netbsd/](https://pkgsrc.smartos.org/install-on-netbsd/).